pingcap/tidb/docs/design/2022-03-03-LOAD-DATA-with-lightning.md

 - Supporting many file formats like mydumper-like dump files, parquet
 - Supporting read files from cloud storage like S3
 - Very high importing speed when use [physical import mode](https://docs.pingcap.com/tidb/stable/tidb-lightning-physical-import-mode)
+In the context of this RFC we always mean TiDB lightning's physical import mode when refer to TiDB lightning.

 Although they both have some advantanges, merely one of them is limited in data loading sceario.
 For example, the user tends to load large amount of data using TiDB lightning considering the performance, but if the TiDB cluster is deployed in k8s TiDB lightning need to be launched in a k8s pod to access the cluster.
 This introduces many problems, and LOAD DATA only requires the user to execute a SQL through MySQL client.